 However, it is also true that several natural behaviors were selectively bred for by humans as they turned out helpful in several different ways.

-Indeed, not all dogs go crazy over squeaky toys as others after all.
+Indeed, not all dogs go crazy over squeaky toys as others.
 Some dogs develop a ball obsession, while some others may go bonkers over tug toys.
-However, on thing is for certain: some dog breeds seem to be particularly attracted to squeaky toys compared to others.
+However, one thing is for certain: some dog breeds seem to be particularly attracted to squeaky toys compared to others.

 Why Do Dogs Love Toys in General?